xcart/xcart-docs/_pages/devs_en/how-to_articles/how_to_add_facebook_pixel_code_to_x-cart_pages.md

 This article describes how to add Facebook Pixel code to X-Cart pages.

-Before we get started, be aware that you can set up Facebook Pixel without custom programming by using these modules:
+Before we get started, be aware that you can set up Facebook Pixel without custom programming by using this module:
 - Facebook Ads and Instagram Ads module: <https://market.x-cart.com/addons/facebook-e-commerce.html>
-- Facebook Pixel integration via Segment: <https://market.x-cart.com/addons/facebook-pixel.html>

 ## Step-by-step guide